br1anlee/mun-bbq/README.md

 ## MVP
 ---
 - [X] Responsive Navbar
-- [] About page explaining what Mun Korean Steakhouse is
+- [] About page explaining about Mun Korean Steakhouse.
-- [] Menu page showcasing all of the different dishes Mun is offering
+- [] Menu page showcasing all of the different dishes the restaurant is offering.
-- [] Contact page that shows the address, hours and socials information
+- [] Contact page that shows the address, hours, socials and etc.

 ## Stretch Goals
 ---
-- [] Implement Google Maps to the website and
+- [] Implement Google Maps to the website.

 ## Resources